dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    units B, kB, MB, GB, TB, PB, and EB are known.

    When ``--split-tables-larger-than`` is ommitted from the command line, then this environment variable is used.

+PGCOPYDB_OUTPUT_PLUGIN

+   Logical decoding output plugin to use.
+When ``--plugin`` is omitted from the command line, then this environment variable is used.

+PGCOPYDB_WAL2JSON_NUMERIC_AS_STRING

+   When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb uses the wal2json option ``--numeric-data-types-as-string`` when using the wal2json output plugin.

+   When ``--wal2json-numeric-as-string`` is ommitted from the command line then this environment variable is used.

 PGCOPYDB_DROP_IF_EXISTS